 Practice examinations can be re-done free of charge, with unlimited tries.
 Unfortunately, if you fail the Ministry examination, you will have to re-book the test and make a payment again.

 We purposely make our practice examination harder than the Ministry examination.
 This allows students to be better prepared and pass the Ministry examination on the first try.cred

-33.5 hours online security guard course (no first aid included)
+33.5 hours online security guard course:

 40 hours online security guard course with first aid

 Emergency first aid ADD-ON

 Send your payment to firstname.lastname@example.org.

 In notes section, please specify e-mail address so we know where to send log in instructions to.
 The e-transfer is auto deposited and no password is needed.